TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 USA.

-The third interpretation, USA as Satan, was picked up both to
+USA as Satan, was picked up both to

 the left and to the right of the Japanese political spectrum.